andhikayuana/intercom-test/README.md

 ## Misc.

 if you found an error like `PHP Fatal error:  Allowed memory size of 268435456 bytes exhausted` you need to increase the PHP memory limit. [reference](https://www.php.net/manual/en/ini.core.php#ini.memory-limit)

+if you need to empty the tmp directory, you can execute `make clean` command